yceruto/django-ajax/README.rst

 In this moment any tag with the attribute "data-ajax" will be handle by ajax plugin.
 Each request is sent using the XMLHttpRequest object (AJAX) and the response is returned on JSON format.

-The success data will use as callback function if the request is successful.
+The success data will be used as callback function if the request is successful.
 The callback function is called with a param that represent the response content.

 .. code:: html

     <a href="/hello-world/" class="btn btn-primary" data-ajax="true" data-success="success">Show Alert</a>

-Where the success is a function:
+Where "success" is a function:

 .. code:: html